shoenig/nomad-pledge-driver/README.md

 For more information about which pledges are available and how this mechanism works, visit https://justine.lol/pledge/

-If no `user` is specified for the task, the pledge plugin will use the `nobody` user by default.
+If no `user` is specified for the task, the pledge plugin will use the user of the Nomad client by default.
+Like the `raw_exec` task driver, `user` cannot be set in hardened clusters according to the [production guide](https://developer.hashicorp.com/nomad/docs/install/production/requirements#user-permissions).

 - `command`: The executable to run
 - `args`: The arguments to pass to executable